chendbox/ames_housing_prediction/README.md

  2. Plot the 'SalePrice' and modify to normal distribution by remove few outliers
  3. Differentiate the categorical and numeric features
  3. Dealing with categorical: I need to check if each categorical feature is related with Saleprice, so I define a function FP_plot that can run through all the columns and plot with 'Saleprice' to understand the features.
- 4. Define a function anova to conduct ANOVA analysis on catgorical features and remove the non significant features: Utiltieis, landslope
+ 4. Define a function anova to conduct ANOVA analysis on catgorical features and remove the non significant features: landslope, this step is very effective and lead to good rsme score
  5. Dealing with numeric: conduct the correlation and remove columns less than 0.15 ( very weak correlation)
  6. Final clean: remove ID PID, combine numeric columns to make new columns which possiblly own the same features to correlate with SalePrice
- 7. The train data narrowed to 44 columns.
-We will dummify the categorical columns to set up model.
+ 7. I will dummify the categorical columns of train data into numerical columns to set up model.
  8. Processing the test data with the exact same steps.

 # modeling and validations